 The first open heart surgery in the West took place in Alabama, thanks to pioneering work by Dr Luther Leonidas Hill.

-Around five million people live here, and the state ranks fairly in the middle in terms of size, at 30th
+Around five million people live here, and the state ranks fairly in the middle in terms of size, at 30th overall.

 Alabama’s roads used to be made from wood.
 That’s because pine logs were once used to help deliver cotton gin across a four mile stretch!